andrewpkitchin/andrewpkitchin.github.io/_posts/2025-03-03-attribution-part-two.md

 ## **server-side**

 Events can also be logged on the server side.
 When a user performs an action that hits your server, such as triggering an API call, the server can log an event to a database or analytics service.
-This might complement client-side logging for verification or in cases where client-side tracking could be blocked.
+This might complement client-side logging for verification or provide an alternative in cases where client-side tracking could be blocked.

 Here's how a Python backend might log events: